selenaho/softdev/18_csv2db/readme.md

 ## Disco:
 - Instead of c.execute() you can use c.executescript to execute multiple statements at a time
+- Formatted Strings to have replacements fields delimited by {}
 ## QCC:
-- What does newline='' do?
+- What does newline='' do inside the open parentheses?